Ignat-Georgiev/xubuntu-setup/README.md

 - Whiskers Menu - Super + R

 ## Apps
-Just run the script `install/install_all.bash` with sudo to install everything.
+Just run the script `install.sh` with sudo to install everything.
 Otherwise, you are free to install whatever you fancy

+Don't forget to configure:
+- ODrive

 ### Manual installs
 - [CLion](https://www.jetbrains.com/clion/download/#section=linux) - remember to sync settings